Eucalyptus astringens: Distribution

 Brown mallet is commonly found on rocky outcrops, ridges, breakaways, hills and on valley floors in the southern Wheatbelt, Great Southern and south west Goldfields-Esperance regions of Western Australia.
 It grows in red-brown gravelly clay, brown clayey sand, sandy loam, spongolite, laterite and sandstone based soils.

 It is commonly associated with E. wandoo making up the overstorey, especially when E. wandoo woodland is an adjacent community.
 Understorey species often include occasional Santalum acuminatum and Melaleuca scalena, and a sparse ground cover of common grasses and herbs such as Thysanotus patersonii, Trachymene pilosa, Pterostylis sanguineus, Austrostipa elegantissima, Austrodanthonia setacea group and Lomandra micrantha subsp. micrantha.

 E. astringens has become naturalised in Bacchus Marsh, north of Melbourne, in Victoria, where it had been used to stabilise soils.

 Uses

 The wood from the tree is used for construction, mining timbers and for tool handles.
 It is also a good firewood.
-The bark contains around 40% tannin and could possibly be used for tanning leather and production of adhesives.
+The bark contains around 40% tannin and was used and exported for tanning leather and the production of adhesives.

-Around 8000 ha of the tree have been planted around Narrogin in plantations for timber production.
+Around 8000 ha of the trees have been planted around Narrogin in plantations for timber production.